ZvikaZ/pslurm/readme.md

 ## What can it do?
 *pslurm* can *send* job, *monitor* their progress, and *retrieve* their output

+### Note
+This package is still in early development stages.

 ## Requirements
 - Unix
 - Python 3.7 and above.